jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-11-19.md

 Agenda Notes:

 Minutes:
+* Request for Board Members to sign up as members of DASA.
+* Encourage friends/co-workers to join and become members.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================